 How To Do HIIT For Beginners

-How to start HIIT training
+How to start HIIT

 How often should you do HIIT?

-Is high-intensity training high-impact?
+Is high-intensity training always high-impact?

 What to expect during your first HIIT workout

-Should I eat before a HIIT workout?
+Should you eat before a HIIT workout?

-Nailing your first HIIT workout
+How to nail your first HIIT workout

-Now that you know what to expect, here are some actionable tips to get the most out of your first HIIT workout.
+Now that you know what to expect, here are some tips to get the most out of your first HIIT workout.

-Practice correct form
+Practise correct form

 Wear the right shoes

-Do a proper warm up
+Do a proper warm-up

 Use lighter weights